seqan/seqan/manual/source/Tutorial/GettingStarted/MacXcode.rst

 This will generate several Xcode project files in ``xcode``, namely for the SeqAn applications, demos, and tests.

-Now, open the project for the core applications:
+Now, open the project for the applications:

 .. code-block:: console